 This article will cover the process of installing unfaced fiberglass insulation, as it’s the most popular.

-To estimate the amount and type of insulation you need to snag from the hardware store, measure the inside perimeter and height of the walls of each room that need insulation.
+To estimate the amount and type of insulation you need to snag from the hardware store, measure the inside perimeter and height of the walls of each room that needs insulation.
 Then, subtract the dimensions of any doors, windows, or walls that don’t require it.

 Divide that number by 144 to get the square footage you need to purchase.

 Because there will be studs in the wall that don’t require insulation, you’ll end up with a little bit leftover based on this math.
-But don’t worry because having a bit of extra wiggle room will help you in the next steps.
+But don’t worry, because having a bit of extra wiggle room will help you in the next steps.

 Fiberglass can irritate your skin and eyes.
 While you’re cutting and fitting it, pieces of fiberglass will get into the air, which can irritate your skin and eyes.